Phytoplankton: Ecology

-Phytoplankton are crucially dependent on a number of nutrients.
-These are primarily macronutrients such as nitrate, phosphate or silicic acid, which are required in relatively large quantities for growth.
+Phytoplankton are crucially dependent on several nutrients.
+These are primarily macronutrients such as nitrate, phosphate, or silicic acid, which are required in relatively large quantities for growth.
 Their availability in the surface ocean is governed by the balance between the so-called biological pump and upwelling of deep, nutrient-rich waters.
 The stoichiometric nutrient composition of phytoplankton drives — and is driven by — the Redfield ratio of macronutrients generally available throughout the surface oceans.
-Phytoplankton also rely on trace metals such as iron (Fe), manganese (Mn), zinc (Zn), cobalt (Co), cadmium (Cd) and copper (Cu) as essential micronutrients, influencing their growth and community composition.
+Phytoplankton also rely on trace metals, such as iron (Fe), manganese (Mn), zinc (Zn), cobalt (Co), cadmium (Cd), and copper (Cu), as essential micronutrients, which influence their growth and community composition.
 Limitations in these metals can lead to co-limitations and shifts in phytoplankton community structure.
 Across large areas of the oceans such as the Southern Ocean, phytoplankton are often limited by the lack of the micronutrient iron.
 This has led to some scientists advocating iron fertilization as a means to counteract the accumulation of human-produced carbon dioxide (CO_{2}) in the atmosphere.
 Large-scale experiments have added iron (usually as salts such as ferrous sulfate) to the oceans to promote phytoplankton growth and draw atmospheric CO_{2} into the ocean.
-Controversy about manipulating the ecosystem and the efficiency of iron fertilization has slowed such experiments.
+Controversy over ecosystem manipulation and the efficiency of iron fertilization has slowed such experiments.
 The ocean science community still has a divided attitude toward the study of iron fertilization as a potential marine Carbon Dioxide Removal (mCDR) approach.

 Phytoplankton depend on B vitamins for survival.
-Areas in the ocean have been identified as having a major lack of some B Vitamins, and correspondingly, phytoplankton.
+Areas in the ocean have been identified as having a major deficiency of certain B Vitamins and, correspondingly, phytoplankton.

-The effects of anthropogenic warming on the global population of phytoplankton is an area of active research.
+The effects of anthropogenic warming on the global phytoplankton population are an area of active research.
 Changes in the vertical stratification of the water column, the rate of temperature-dependent biological reactions, and the atmospheric supply of nutrients are expected to have important effects on future phytoplankton productivity.